logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

 ##### Add a tracing account to your plan

 You can configure up to 5 tracing accounts for your Distributed Tracing plan.
-If you need the ability to add more tracing account, reach out to your account manager or [the Sales team](mailto:sales@logz.io)
+If you need the ability to add more tracing accounts, reach out to your account manager or [the Sales team](mailto:sales@logz.io)
 {:.info-box.note}

 **To create a new account**

 1. Click **Add Tracing account** in the upper left of the Distributed Tracing Account plan panel.
 2. Name the new account
-3. Set which accounts can use it as a data source in the Tracing tab,.
+3. Set which accounts can use it as a data source in the Tracing tab.
 4. Configure the **Total monthly spans** to allocate to the new account.
    If you don't have spans available to allocate to the new plan, you'll be prompted to reduce the allocation of another account.
    ![Reduce existing span allocation](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/reduce-allocation.png)